 Another good idea is to pull over if you have to take a call.
 Fiddling around while trying to answer or trying to find your phone on the road puts you at danger.
 Even if you have to hold the phone up, you’re taking a hand off the wheel and putting yourself and others in danger.

 Distractions come in many other forms besides those above, so it’s important to do what you can to limit your time looking away from the road or taking your hands off the wheel.
-Even a few seconds of distractions getting in the way are enough to land you in serious trouble and to cause a crash.
+Even a few seconds of distractions getting in the way are enough to land you in serious trouble, seriously injury someone, and to cause a crash.